c3n3/aitpi/README.md

 # The postal service allows us to receive messages
 from aitpi import router

-# In order to receive messages we must have an object with a consume(message) function
+# In order to receive messages can either make an object with a consume(message) function
-# This does not need to be a class.
-# This is a simple example of how to implement a 'consumer'
+# or just provide a function `def consume(message)`
 class Watcher():
     def consume(self, message):
         print("Got command: %s" % message.name)